nabilgouri/Social-media-f-or-coders/README.md

 # DevConnector 2.0

-> Social network for developers
+> Social network for Coders & Devs

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
+This is a website based on the MERN stack .
 It is a small social network app that includes authentication, profiles and forum posts.

 ## Changes to GitHub API authentication